In ministry terms, I had 'the career path'.

 Later, I became a rector - a solo pastor at my own church in the midwest.
 I felt fully prepared to lead a mid-sized congregation, and frankly, was already looking beyond it.
 The road to big things was before me.

 By now we were well into the 21st century.
 I looked around at all the innovation.
-New ways of looking at familiar businesses (AirBnB); alternative solutions to traditional institutions (online learning); I became obsessed with start-ups and how social media was changing our lives and relationships.
+New ways of looking at familiar businesses (mostly online), new ways of thinking about work altogether (more people working remotely), alternative solutions to traditional institutions (online learning); I became obsessed with start-ups and how social media was changing our lives and relationships.

 I started to believe that the church could innovate, too.
 And that my initial passion for ministry - for really connecting people with the love of God - could be served alongside the traditional institution.